onsolo/Inputmask/inputmask-pages/src/assets/Documentation.md

 ### postValidation

 Hook to postValidate the result from isValid.
 Usefull for validating the entry as a whole.
-Args => buffer, pos, c, currentResult, opts, maskset, strict, fromCheckval<br>Return => true|false|command object
+Args => buffer, pos, c, currentResult, opts, maskset, strict, fromCheckval, fromAlternate<br>Return => true|false|command object

 ### preValidation